 After spending some time in DUMBO, it's time to head back to Manhattan.

-Walk to the East River Ferry landing at Pier 1 in Brooklyn Bridge Park (Stop 17 0n this map) to take the ferry to Wall Street.
+Walk to the East River Ferry landing at Pier 1 in Brooklyn Bridge Park.

 Take the East River Ferry back to Manhattan